Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 > Together, these resources form a layered support ecosystem that scales from self-service documentation, to community forums, to paid direct support — a model common among mature open-source projects.

 ### Maintaining Truthfulness

+Receiving our summarized analysis leads us to the final step of comparing the original support document to the prompting responses.
+This is necessary to ensure the language model (LM) completes the assigned task without excessive bias that would distort the original purpose.